-The Company experienced growth in the period, where lapse activity was offset by additional new business and targeted renewal increases were achieved to cover expected medical cost inflation.
+The Company's revenue reduced in the period, as additional new business did not quite offset lapse activity, but targeted renewal increases were achieved to cover expected medical cost inflation.
 The business accepted was in line with the Company's underwriting protocols and underwriting risk appetite.